Bitterly cold — that’s what the weather report says — danger of frostbite.

 - Blistering, in severe cases

-If frostbite goes deeper, your skin will become white, blue or blotchy and the tissue underneath will be hard and cold and have no feeling.
-If deeper tissue is frozen and blood vessels are affected, you may also have damage in your tendons, muscles, nerves and bones.
-In the worst-case scenario, tissue dies (gangrene) and amputation may be necessary to prevention infection.
+When frostbite goes deeper, your skin will become white, blue or blotchy and the tissue underneath will be hard and cold and have no feeling.
+If deeper tissue is frozen and blood vessels are affected, you may also have damage to your tendons, muscles, nerves, and bones.
+In the worst-case scenario, tissue dies (gangrene) and it might be necessary to amputate fingers, toes or a limb to prevent an infection.

 All degrees of frostbite should be evaluated by a medical professional.
 When frostbite is deep, you need emergency care.